pantheon-systems/documentation/source/_docs/drupal-s3.md

 1. From your [AWS Console](https://console.aws.amazon.com), click the **IAM** link.
 2. Go to **Policies** and click **Create Policy**.
 3. Select **Create your Own Policy**.
-4. Give it a name and Use the code example code provided in Amazon's [Policy Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html#iam-policy-example-s3).
+4. Give it a name and use the code example code provided in Amazon's [Policy Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html#iam-policy-example-s3).
 5. Choose **Amazon S3** for the AWS Service and select **All Actions**.
 Provide the [Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-s3) for your bucket, and click **Next Step**.
 6. Edit the policy name and description (optional).
 7. Click **Create Policy**.